Court of Impeachment (Denmark): Current members of the Court of Impeachment

 The Court consists of up to 15 Supreme Court judges appointed on seniority, as well as 15 members (from outside the Parliament) appointed by the Folketing's parties.
-These members shall be appointed for a period of 6 years.
+These members are appointed for a period of 6 years.

 Impeachment trials

-Since the Court of Impeachment was instituted in 1849, five cases have been brought before the Court:
+Since the Court of Impeachment was instituted in 1849, six cases have been brought before the Court:

 Impeachment trial of 1856 – Acquitted

 Prime Minister Anders Sandøe Ørsted and his government were put before the Court of Impeachment for spending extra money on the military during the Crimean War, when the Baltic Sea became an important bastion.
 The accusation was that Rigsdagen had approved it. Ørsted and the government were acquitted.

 First impeachment trial of 1877 – Acquitted

 The Minister for Finance Andreas Frederik Krieger was acquitted in the Court of Impeachment over the sale of the Frederik's Church area and grounds.
 The financier C.F.
 Tietgen had bought it too cheaply, the indictment said - and then the deal had been struck without Rigsdagen approving the sale.